CreatorSiSo/rym/readme.md

 # Rym

-**Rym Lang** or just **Rym** is a statically typed 'mid-level' programming language inspired by and written in Rust for educational purposes.
-Big thanks go to Robert Nystrom who made his book [crafting interpreters](http://craftinginterpreters.com) open source which enabled me to read it and learn a lot :).
+**Rym Lang** or just **Rym** is a modern, statically typed programming language inspired by Rust, Swift, Python and others that focuses on ease of use and safety.
+Big thanks go to Robert Nystrom who made his book [crafting interpreters](http://craftinginterpreters.com) open source which enabled me to read and learn from it :).

 ![Screenshot from 2022-11-06 04-48-30](https://user-images.githubusercontent.com/64036709/200153194-31819cec-809c-4fa7-b7db-feda44a1fa9b.png)